AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/target.md

     Then the function calls two API's: [`Optimize.clearCachePropositions`](https://support.apple.com/en-ie/guide/mac-help/mchlp1015/mac)  and [`Optimize.updatePropositions`](https://developer.adobe.com/client-sdks/documentation/adobe-journey-optimizer-decisioning/api-reference/#updatepropositions).
 These functions clear any cached propositions and update the propositions for this profile.

 1. Navigate to **[!UICONTROL Luma]** > **[!UICONTROL Luma]** > **[!UICONTROL Views]** > **[!UICONTROL Personalization]** > **[!UICONTROL TargetOffersView]** in the Xcode Project navigator.
-Find the `func getPropositionAT(location: String) async` function and inspect the code of this function.
-The most important part of this function is the  [`Optimize.getPropositions`](https://developer.adobe.com/client-sdks/documentation/adobe-journey-optimizer-decisioning/api-reference/#getpropositions) API call, which
+Find the `func onPropositionsUpdateAT(location: String) async {` function and inspect the code of this function.
+The most important part of this function is the  [`Optimize.onPropositionsUpdate`](https://developer.adobe.com/client-sdks/documentation/adobe-journey-optimizer-decisioning/api-reference/#onpropositionsupdate) API call, which
-   * retrieves the propositions for the current profile based on the decision scope (which is the location you have defined in the A/B Test) and
+   * retrieves the propositions for the current profile based on the decision scope (which is the location you have defined in the A/B Test),
+   * retrieves the offer from the proposition,
-   * unwraps the result in content that can be displayed properly in the app.
+   * unwraps the content of the offer so it can be displayed properly in the app, and
+   * triggers the `displayed()` action on the offer which will send an event back to the Edge Network informing the offer is displayed.

-1. Still in **[!UICONTROL TargetOffersView]**, find the f`unc updatePropositions(location: String) async` function and add the following code:
+1. Still in **[!UICONTROL TargetOffersView]**, add the following code to the `.onFirstAppear` modifier.
+This code will ensure the callback for updating the offers is registered only once.

     ```swift
+    // Invoke callback for offer updates
     Task {
-            await self.updatePropositionAT(
+        await self.onPropositionsUpdateAT(location: location)
-                ecid: currentEcid,
-                location: location
-            )
     }
-        try? await Task.sleep(seconds: 2.0)
-        Task {
-            await self.getPropositionAT(
-                location: location
-            )
-        }
     ```

-    This code ensures you update the propositions and then retrieve the results using the functions described in steps 5 and 6.
+1. Still in **[!UICONTROL TargetOffersView]**, add the following code to the `.task` modifier.
+This code will update the offers when the view is refreshed.

+    ```swift
+    // Clear and update offers
+    await self.updatePropositionsAT(ecid: currentEcid, location: location)
+    ```

 ## Validate using the app